Lesson 1 - An Introduction to Deafblindness

 Option 2

-Find contact information for your state deaf-blind project and go to the project's website.
-Write a paragraph summarizing the project's services and how educators can contact them to make a referral.
+Find contact information for your state deafblind project and go to the project's website.
+What are the project's services and how can educators contact them to make a referral?

 You’ve learned in this lesson that sometimes a child’s vision and hearing loss are not identified.
-With your partner or teammates, discuss the following questions:
+Consider the following questions:

 Quiz